hmdolatabadi/hmdolatabadi.github.io/_pages/about.md

 Welcome to my webpage!

+I am a Senior Applied Scientist at Oracle, developing the digital assistant technology using generative AI.
 I finished my PhD at the University of Melbourne, working under the supervision of [Dr. Sarah Erfani](https://people.eng.unimelb.edu.au/smonazam/) and [Prof. Christopher Leckie](https://findanexpert.unimelb.edu.au/profile/6335-christopher-leckie).
-Currently, I am a postdoctoral research fellow in machine learning at the University of Melbourne node of ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S).
+Previously, I was a postdoctoral research fellow in machine learning at the University of Melbourne node of ARC Centre of Excellence for Automated Decision-Making & Society (ADM+S).
 I am contributing to ADM+S Center’s Machines Research Program.
-My research entails developing algorithms that enable a systematic treatment of bias and unfairness in AI and automated decision-making.

 Mesmerized by generative models, I try to formulate various problems through the lens of generative modeling and bring that statistical perspective to them.
 In this area, I have an expertise with
 * Normalizing Flows